kedark3/securityJourney/YellowBelt.md

 - Use frameworks that automatically escape XSS by design
 - Perform contextual output encoding
 - Enable a content security policy (CSP)

+### Insecure Deserialization

+Use of an object from an Untrusted source without proper verification

+Risks:
+- Attacker can modify objects and do malicious things

+Mitigations:
+- Do not accept serialized objects from untrusted sources
+- Implement digital signature on any serialized objects
+- Enforce strict type constraints during deserialization before object creation

+### Using components with known vulnerabilities

+If you build your software with a component that has vulnerability at the time of use.

+Risks:
+- User doesn't know and care if the issue is with your code or some library you use but someone else writes.
+- Sometimes developers ignore Sev3 issues although attackers have sometimes made use of those.

+Mitigations:
+- Inventory versions of components and dependencies using tools
+- Use software composition analysis to automate the process
+- Monitor for libraries and components that are unmaintained or do not create security patches for older versions

+### Insufficient logging and monitoring

+Lack of logging and monitoring events.
+E.g. an attacker attempting one user/password combination every X amount of time, until he finally gets the correct creds of some user, that is a big risk.
+You need to log and monitor for any such patterns.

+Risks:
+- If an attack is undetected, there is more likelihood for success.
+Most attacks start with probing and gathering info which is not caught by application logging.
+- Identifying breaches took avg 191 days in 2016, attacks maybe present within your system long before you realize.

+Mitigations:
+- Ensure all login access control failures and server-side input validation failures are logged.
+- Ensure high-value transactions have an audit trail with integrity controls.
+- Establish effective monitoring and alerting.

+## Module: Buffer OverFlow and Remote code execution

+### **Buffer OverFlow**
+When a program attempts to put more data into a buffer than it can handle.
+It could result in an attacker controlling the flow of a program on your computer.
+With control flow comes the ability to drop to a shell.
+Dropping to shell is bad.

+**Threats**:
+- Execute unauthorized code or commands
+- Privilege Escalation
+- Modify Memory
+- Denial of service

+### Types of Buffer OverFlow

+- Stack based Bufer overflow: Buffer on the program's call stack outside of the intended data structure is overwritten with a new memory address.
+- Heap based Buffer overflow: Buffer in the heap portion of memory is overwritten.
+- Integer Overflow: Buffer storing a value is incremented to a value that is too large to store as an integer which cause the value to wrap and become a very small or negative number.

+#### Mitigations
+- Use coding language that does not have buffer overflow weakness.
+  - E.g. With C language, use Safe C library
+- Automatically provide a protection mechanism that mitigates or eliminates buffer overflows.
+- Practice input validation and check buffer sizes before use(hard to do.)
+- Use a CPU and operating system that offers Data Execution Protection(NX).
+- Run code with least of lowest privilege.

+### **Shell code**

+Small piece of code used as the payload in the exploitation of a software vulnerability

+- Local : logged in as local user on some system and try to modify access and attack local system.
+- Remote : Attacker is going to send from some other system
+- Download and Execute : Downlod some malware and execute it on the target system.

+**RCE - Remote code execution**: When an attacker executes any command on a target machine or in a target process across the Internet.

+## Module: Denial of Service

+Renders our product or application unusable.
+By definition, it is an attempt to make service or network application unusable.

+In **Distributed Denial of service** where multiple compromised systems are used to target a single system.

+**Threats**:
+- Crashes, exit or restart of systems
+- CPU resource exhaustion
+- Memory resource exhaustion
+- Network or disk resource exhaustion

+**Facts about DDoS**:
+- We are in a Terabit attack Era
+- 6.13 million attacks yearly, 16794 attacks daily.
+- Average cost of customer downtime is $221,836.80
+- 91% of enterprises say one or more attacks completely saturated their internet bandwidth.

+### Types of Attacks
+- Protocol
+- Recursive
+- Volumetric
+- Application Layer
+- Low and slow attack
+- R-U-Dead-Yet(RUDY) attack

+### Mitigations:

+- Detection - you can't stop what you can't see.
+- Black hole routing/rate limiting
+- Web app firewall(WAF)
+- Content delivery network: AWS, Akamai, CloudFare

+## Module: XSS Cross-Site Scripting

+### What is XSS?

+Malicious code is inserted in your browser by malicious or sometimes benign looking websites.
+You need to care about it as losing your cookies, session tokens can let attacker access sites as if they were you.

+### Threats

+- Someone can grab your admin session cookies
+- Rewrite a webpage
+- Redirect to a phishing or malware site

+### What is Stored or persistent XSS?

+A malicious script is permanently stored, causing a victim to retrieve it when requesting stored information.

+- Attacker submits evil javascript to a web app
+- Stored evil JS goes into database
+- User requests a page from that web app
+- User retrieves a page that contains malicious code
+- User falls victim to that evil JS

+### What is Reflected or non-persistent XSS?

+An injected script is delivered via an e-mail or other web site and takes the victim to the vulnerable site, which reflects the attack back to the victim's browser.
+- Attacker sends an email with link containing a malicious site
+- User clicks it and downloads a malware by mistake
+- It gets stored in user browser and eventually gets executed

+### What is DOM based XSS?

+Attacker injects a script into DOM(Document object model) environment and executes in the victim's browser.

+- Sources : It is a property that is read from the DOM.
+Example, `document.URL`, `location.href`, `location.search`, etc.
+- Sinks : It is a point in the flow of data where untrusted input gets outputted on the page or executed by JS within the page.
+Example, `eval`, `setTimeout`, `document.write`, `location.href`

+### Mitigations

+- Use framework that automatically escapes XSS by design
+- Escape untrusted HTTP request data bawsed on the context in the HTML output
+- Apply context sensitive encoding when modifying the browser document on the client side
+- Review client side code for sinks and sources
+- Enable Content Security policy (CSP)

+## Module: Injection Attacks

+Tricking an application into including unintended commands in the data sent to an interpreter.

+Injection allows an attacker to execute commands within your app or product, outside of your control.

+### Types:

+- SQL Injection
+- OS Commands Injection
+- LDAP Injection
+- XSS Injection

+### Threats:

+- Execute unauthorized commands or code
+- Read application data
+- Bypass protection mechanism
+- Modify application data

+### Mitigation:

+- Perform proper input validation
+- Contextually escape user data
+- LDAP: Use frameworks that automatically protect from injection
+- OS: Avoid calling OS commands directly
+- SQL: Utilize prepared statements with parameterized queries

+## Module: CSRF - Cross Site request foregery

+### What is CSRF?

+An attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated.

+E.g. would be an attacker embed malicious `src` within an `image` tag of http and user is logged into a sensitive app, when this `image` tag is being rendered, it is calling the maclicious `src` and actually executing a harmful action without the user's knowledge.

+### What is a Synchronizer token (CSRF Token)?

+Whenever any state changing operation is to be performed, a CSRF token is added as a hidden field for forms or within URL, then server can reject any other requests that are not coming from that token for that particular session.

+### What is SameSite cookies?

+It is relatively new and defends against CSRF.
+You append this to your cookies.
+Currently not all browsers serve this correctly, so you would set this to `SameSite=Lax` but in the future you will be able to set it to `SameSite=Strict`.

+- Strict : Prevent the cookie from being sent by the browser to the target site in all cross-site browsing context, even when following a regular link.
+- Lax : Provides a reasonable balance between security and usability for websites that want to maintain user's logged-in session after the user arrives from an external link.Session cookies are allowed when following a regular link from an external website while blocking it in CSRF-prone request methods(e.g. POST).

+ ### CSRF Risks

+ - Successful CSRF attack can  force the user to transfer funds, change their email address and so forth.
+ - If the victim is an admin, CSRF can compromise the entire WebApp.

+### CSRF Mitigations
+- Include an unpredictable CSRF token with each request.
+- Use framework-provided CSRF defence.
+- Enable `SameSite=Lax` for any cookies.